huahua0611/git_learning/README.md

 4.1 diff people work on diff file by same branch

-4.2 diff people work on same file
+4.2 diff people work on same file with diff part

 - change from web by first client

 - change from remote git by second client, add someting

+4.3 diff people work on same file with same part